dotnet/machinelearning/docs/building/windows-instructions.md

 - `build.cmd -pack` builds the assemblies and generates the corresponding NuGet packages with the assemblies in `artifacts\packages`"

 **Note**: Before working on individual projects or test projects you **must** run `build.cmd` from the root once before beginning that work.
 It is also a good idea to run `build.cmd` whenever you pull a large set of unknown changes into your branch.

+### Cross compiling for ARM

+You can use the Developer Command Prompt, Powershell or work in any regular cmd.
+The Developer Command Prompt will have a name like "Developer Command Prompt for VS 2019" or similar in your start menu.

+From a (non-admin) Command Prompt window based on what you want to target:

+- `build.cmd /p:TargetArchitecture=arm`
+- `build.cmd /p:TargetArchitecture=arm64`

+You can then pack them into nugets, pick the same target architecture you built with:

+- `build.cmd /p:TargetArchitecture=arm -pack`
+- `build.cmd /p:TargetArchitecture=arm64 -pack`

 ## Running Tests